jdvor/appmetrics-applicationinsights/README.md

 I guess mostly because data statistics _min, max, stddev_ are really only useful for describing smaller batches of uploaded data and not the whole "ever recorded" scope.

 Bottom line is: when using App.Metric as a facade to Application Insights do not rely on metric properties _min, max, stddev_ as they will contain something else than you would expect (compared to using TelemetryClient alone for example).

-#### 2. Metric dimensions in Azure Portal / Applications Insights
-"Dimension" is primarily a term used in Application Insights; the App.Metrics synonym is "item" as in `Meter.Mark(MeterOptions options, long amount, string item)`.

-`MetricTelemetry` does not have a way how to explicitly report dimensions, so this reporter reports them as new metric records with names derived for the parent one.

-For example: if on the App.Metric side you would have a single metric _"fruit_count"_ with two dimensions _"apples"_ and _"pears"_ than three metrics will be reported to Application Insights: _"fruit_count", "fruit_count.apples"_ and _"fruit_count.pears"_.